UDM Search

 - Verdict

-This allows you to focus in on the alerts that are most important to you.
+This helps you to focus in on the alerts that are most important to you.

-Alerts are displayed on the same time frame as the events are in the Events tab.
-This allows you to easily see the connection between events and alerts.
+Alerts are displayed on the same timeframe as the events are in the Events tab.
+This helps you to see the connection between events and alerts.

 If you want to learn more about a specific alert, click the alert, and an individual alert detail page opens up that contains more in-depth information about that alert.